Psychological Diagnostic Testing

 Personality Disorders

 These disorders affect how a person thinks, behaves, and interacts in society.
-A person with a paranoid personality disorder has a distrust of the people around them.
-About 9.2 million people in the U.S. have a paranoid personality disorder.20
+For example, a person with a paranoid personality disorder has a distrust of the people around them.

 How Psychologists and Medical Teams Work Together